HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Thèmes de recherche

- Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones) and a junior member of the Institut Universitaire de France (2025-2030).
+Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones) and a junior member of the Institut Universitaire de France.
 She specializes in the history of U.S. photography and the environmental history of the American West.
 After having studied in the Netherlands, France, and the United States, she completed a joint PhD in American Studies and Art History at Université Paris-Diderot and the École du Louvre in 2018.
 Her thesis on the California Camera Club was awarded the international research prize of the German Photographic Society & the Deutsche Börse Photography Foundation.
 It is forthcoming as a monograph with the University of Oklahoma Press in October 2025.
 Görgen's current research focuses on the environmental practices of western American photography.
-She is a 2025 Fulbright visiting scholar at the University of California Los Angeles.
+In the spring/summer of 2025, she was a Fulbright visiting scholar at the University of California, Los Angeles.

 Education:
 - Ph.D.
 American Studies & Art History, University Paris-Diderot & École du Louvre, 2018